-The Story of Wee Peggy and the Loom
+The story of Wee Peggy and the Looms

 A fun filled visit for Key Stage 1, telling the story of how carpets were made in Kidderminster through stories and song.

 Meet Wee Peggy the spinning wheel and her friends Victoria and Albert the hand looms, and Spool and Wilton the power looms.
 They will show you how to transform a dirty sheep’s fleece into beautiful woven carpets.
 Enjoy hearing the story of Wee Peggy and the Looms, with lots of audience participation, dressing-up and singing.
-Plenty of hands on activities including creating a piece of woven cloth to take back to school.
+Plenty of hands on activities!

 ‘I enjoyed using the loom’ William, Year 1, Cookley Sebright Primary School, Worcestershire.